chirag126/VOG/README.md

 ## 1. Setup

 ### Installing software
 This repository is built using a combination of TensorFlow and PyTorch.
-You can install the necessary libraries by pip installing the requirements text file `pip install -r ./requirements_tf.txt`
+You can install the necessary libraries by pip installing the requirements text file `pip install -r ./requirements_tf.txt` and `pip install -r ./requirements_pytorch.txt`

 ## 2. Usage
 ### Toy experiment